sguru18/Comp-Bio-ML-Portfolio/ML Foundations/self-driving-car-game/README.md

 The above features and visualizations were implemented following videos 1-10 from the YouTube playlist at https://www.youtube.com/playlist?list=PLB0Tybl0UNfYoJE7ZwsBQoDIG4YN9ptyY.

 I then added my own code to expand the project into a game for 1-2 players to play against the AI and/or each other.
-This was also my first time deploying a project online, which you can find [here]().
+This was also my first time deploying a project online, which you can find [here](https://self-driving-car-game-theta.vercel.app).
+Safari is recommended.

 Originally written 04/2024 (senior year of high school) as my first ever side project.
 Uploaded 12/2025.